LanaCreegan/Formula-1/README.md

 As a returning user, I want to keep up to date about news in Formula 1
 - This is done by a form in the Contact page.
 Users can enter their name and email to sign up to a newsletter.
 Once they press the sign up button the page reloads with a message to let them know the sign up was successful

+## Further testing
+The following was tested regularly
+- Social media links in the footer of the page
+- Newsletter form so user is brought to a thank you page

+The website was tested on the following browsers
+- Google Chrome
+- Safari
+- Microsoft Edge

+The website was tested on the following devices
+- iPhone
+- Samsung Galaxy S22
+- ASUS 15" laptop

+## Known bugs
+- The logo had a hyperlink underline.
+It was fixed by adding psuedo classes hover, visited, link, active.
+- There was a gap to the right of the hero image leaving a white space.
+This was fixed by adding a height of 80vh
+- Not being able to see text that was typed into the name section of the newsletter form.
+This was fixed by changing the colour  to #323031
+- The Youtube video overflowing the screen when being viewd on mobile.
+This was fixed by adding media query width of 100%

+# Deployment
+## GitHub Pages
+The project was deployed to GitHub Pages by following these steps
+ - Log in to GitHub and go to the GitHub Repository.
+ - Navigate to the settings tab.
+ - Scroll down to pages under the Code and Automation section.
+ - Under branch select main
+ - The page automatically refreshes and the link for the website is displayed at the top of the pages section

+ ## Fork
+ The repository can be forked by following these steps
+ - Log into GitHub and go to the GitHub Repository
+ - Locate fork in the top right hand corner of the page and click on it
+ - Select an owner for the forked repository
+ - Then select if you want to copy the default branch or all branches to the new fork
+ - Click create fork

+ ## Clone
+ The repository can be cloned by following these steps
+ - Log into GitHub and go to the GitHub Repository
+ - Click on the code button on the right above the files list
+ - Then select HTTPS and copy the URL
+ - Open Git Bash
+ - Change the current working to the location you want the cloned directory to be
+ - Type git clone and paste the URL from earlier
+ - Press enter to create the local clone